benjaminion/upgrading-ethereum-book/src/book.md

 For some, a chapter on constants, presets and parameters will seem drier than the Namib desert, but I've long found these to be a rich and fertile way in to the ideas and mechanisms we'll be unpacking in detail in later chapters.
 Far from being a desert, this part of the spec bustles with life.

 The foundation is laid with a set of custom data types.
-As previously discussed [TODO: link], the beacon chain specification is executable in Python.
-The data types defined at the top of the spec represent the fundamental quantities that will reappear frequently.
+The beacon chain specification is executable in Python; the data types defined at the top of the spec represent the fundamental quantities that will reappear frequently.

-Then - with constants, presets, and parameters - we will examine the numbers that define and constrain the behaviour of the chain.
+Then &ndash; with constants, presets, and parameters &ndash; we will examine the numbers that define and constrain the behaviour of the chain.
 Each of these quantities tells a story.
 Each parameter encapsulates an insight, or a mechanism, or a compromise.
 Why is it here?
 How has it changed over time?
 Where does its value come from?

 ### Custom Types <!-- /part3/config/types -->